openucx/ucc/docs/doxygen/collectives.md

 exit once the read and write to the local buffers are completed.

-\b Buffer Ownership: The ownership of input and output buffers are transferred from the user to the library after invoking the ucc\_collective\_init routine and on return from the routine, the ownership is transferred back to the user.
+\b Buffer Ownership: The ownership of input and output buffers are transferred from the user to the library after invoking the ucc\_collective\_init routine.
+On return from the routine, the ownership is transferred back to the user on ucc\_collective\_finalize.
 However, after invoking and returning from ucc\_collective\_post or ucc\_collective\_init\_and\_post routines, the ownership stays with the library and it is returned to the user, when the collective is completed.

-\b The table below lists the necessary fields that user must initialize depending on the cllective operation type.
+\b The table below lists the necessary fields that user must initialize depending on the collective operation type.
 \image latex ucc\_coll\_args\_table1.pdf width=\textwidth
 \image latex ucc\_coll\_args\_table2.pdf width=\textwidth